 Since its launch, ChatGPT has gone viral as a human-like chatbot that responds to users based on what they input.

 The tool is able to answer questions and produce responses based on a dataset of an estimated 100 trillion parameters.
-It is sure to become a key tool for growing businesses and maximizing efficiency.
+It has already become a key tool for growing businesses and maximizing efficiency.

 We’ve taken a deep dive into some of the most interesting ChatGPT statistics and facts for 2024 from the latest data and reports.